Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

 Business Administration is a broad discipline.
-You take courses such as finance, marketing, accounting, strategy, international business, business ethics and data management.
+You take courses such as finance, marketing, accounting, strategy, international business, sustainable entrepreneurship, business ethics and data management.
 These are all essential aspects of running a company efficiently and effectively.

 The programme